yesolakweon/yesolakweon.github.io/_pages/research.md

 ### Working Papers

-1. "Labor Market Programs and Perceived Economic Performance in China" with Byeonghwa Choi (*Revise and Resubmit*)
+1. "What Money Can Buy: Perceived Economic Security in China" with Byeonghwa Choi (*Revise and Resubmit*)

 2. "The Politics of Insecurity." with Tim Hellwig and Jack Vowles